Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

-In the shear-thinning case, $U$ will thus be four (but not five)-times differentiable, corresponding to the profile $\bar H$ (and so the time-dependent profile $h$) being three but not four-times differentiable at points where the pressure gradient $h_{xxx} = 0$.
+where $C_1, C_2, \ldots$, are the coefficients in the series.
+This singularity corresponds to the behaviour of the original problem near a singular point described in Section \ref{sec:weaklySingular} for noninteger $n$.
+In particular, in the shear-thinning case, $U$ will be four (but not five)-times differentiable, corresponding to the profile $\bar H$ (and so the time-dependent profile $h$) being three but not four-times differentiable at points where the pressure gradient $h_{xxx} = 0$.
 However, since \eqref{eq:periodicODE} is fourth order, this singularity is weak enough to be able to proceed (that is, we have essentially integrated the equation by solving for the antiderivative of $\bar H$).